 Many times, people ask if you’re going to fire someone you have to have an idea of a replacement.
 I could throw out many possibilities but they would all fall short of the credentials of Mike Scioscia.
 Twenty teams would gladly snap him up tomorrow.
 Unfortunately this scatoma has hit a team that has the best young individual talent in 50 years.
 A fresh voice is needed.
 I think it’s going to happen.

-Topics: Mike Scioscia
+Tags: Mike Scioscia